 You’ll also want to clean your tools, drain any hoses and watering systems, store your outdoor furniture, and basically “batten down the hatches” for the winter.

 There’s one more thing you’ll need to make sure to do this season:

 Winter will be here before you know it, so take all the time you can to savor the season of changing leaves and fall blooms – even if you need a warm blanket and hot tea to be outside.
 It’s just another beautiful way to enjoy our outdoor spaces!

 Grab Your Free Printable Checklist!

-Click here (or the image above) to sign up for the newsletter and download your fall-winter garden checklist.
 The checklist is housed in a growing subscriber library for all my VIPs – new freebies are added regularly – where you will find more garden printables, a menu-planning eBook, easy-print recipes, pretty printables, and more.